sorin373/Ball-Problem-Backtracking/README.md

         }
 }
 ~~~
-- After a solution is found (the ball reached the edge of the board) I calculate _maxim_ which at the end of the program will contain the maximum number of zones through which the ball passed.
+- After a solution is found (the ball reached the edge of the board) we calculate _maxim_ which at the end of the program will contain the maximum number of zones through which the ball passed.
 ~~~
 if (solutie(i, j))
     {